Pinterest Hidden Image

 Strawberry DNA extraction experiment for kids using kitchen ingredientsPin

-Kitchen Chemistry Tips for Success
+Kitchen Chemistry Tips

 • Encourage kids to make predictions before testing.

-• Ask open-ended questions during experiments.
+• Ask open-ended questions about what they notice during the activity.

-• Let kids compare results and explain what they notice.
+• Let kids compare results between experiments.

 Make It A Science Project